top of page

 Frequently Asked Questions

-This page includes the top ten frequent questions Monica gets asked by inquiring clients.
+This page includes the most frequent questions Monica gets asked by inquiring clients.
 If you don't see your question answered here, please contact us with your inquiry.
 We're happy to help!

 Your site talks a lot about the body.
 It sounds different than what I'm use to.
 Do we still talk in session to process what I'm dealing with?

 Yes!
 There is a misconception that because somatics privileges the wisdom of the body, that we don't spend much time talking in session.
 We actually do.
 I connect what you're saying and sharing in session to where it is those feelings or thoughts exist in your body.
 Have you ever noticed that your muscles tense up when you're stressed or your mind is racing?
 That's your body's physical response to the stress or anxiety.
-Your brain and your body work together in response to difficulties.
-To release the full impacts of stress, it's important to tend to where it's felt in the body.
+Your brain and other parts of your body work together in response to difficulties.
+To prevent stress from overwhelming you, it's important to tend to where you notice it.
 But not a lot of people are even aware of where or how stress impacts their body.
-That's what I help you do in session as you voice your struggles and feelings.
-I help guide you toward more awareness.
+That's what I help you do in session as you voice your struggles and feelings: I guide you toward more awareness and provide tools you can use to support yourself in times of stress or overwhelm.

 2